christiansatumich/Announcements/README.md

     - 7:30 - 8:30PM at [Turner Resource Center](https://maps.app.goo.gl/68Ut4Q6T4kP9o5zT6).
 Contact for Zoom details.

 ## 🕒 Upcoming
-- 🥧 **Mystery Baking Challenge**
+- 🥧 **Mystery Bakeoff**
     - Nov 16 from 2-5PM at the Glosups'
-    - Come and bake something fun in small teams and enjoy one another's culinary creations!
+    - Join us for an afternoon of delicious mayhem and friendly competition!
 - 🥳 **Celebration Lunch**:
     - Nov 23 at 11AM in Farmington Hills
     - Bring your topmost enjoyment of Christ from this semester to share with everyone!
+If you are not able to join in person, please feel free to still record something if you'd like!
 - 🎸 **Dinner & Singing**:
     - Dec 5 at 6:30PM at the Kilkennys'.
 Contact for details and rides!
 - 🙌 **Spring College Retreat**: